andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 also involves about 200 Starbucks cups, 14 rifles, 14 pistols, 15 cell phones,
 17 beer cans, and a whole bunch of costumes set to a whole bunch of country music."

-"It developed from an initial urge to play with time The back and forth wave has a mesmerizing quality that can lull the audience into a trance then we change up the pattern and it throws them for a loop.
-I want something where the audience is just feeling bored before we change it up."

 During the Q&A my friend Sean asks Mark about his thought process behind using country music as the soundtrack for the piece.